senseioku/bamhome/replit.md

-✓ Implemented token retention logic: BAM/USDB payments stay in contract, only USDT/BNB distributed ✓ Enhanced contract with reverse calculation functions for selling BAM tokens ✓ Updated all events and documentation to reflect complete fee structure
+✓ Implemented token retention logic: BAM/USDB payments stay in contract, only USDT/BNB distributed ✓ Enhanced contract with reverse calculation functions for selling BAM tokens ✓ Updated all events and documentation to reflect complete fee structure ✓ Added individual pause controls for each swap function with granular management ✓ Implemented secure deployment with environment variables (.env) protection ✓ Created comprehensive deployment guides with BSCScan verification support ✓ Contract ready for BSC mainnet deployment with all security features enabled

 ## User Preferences